Khaing-Khant-Kyaw/Heart_Disease/README.md

-# Heart Disease Prediction Using Multiple Machine Learning Algorithms
+## Heart Disease Prediction and Risk Analysis Using Machine Learning with Web-Based Application

 This repository contains the implementation of a project focused on predicting heart disease using various machine learning algorithms.
 The project was developed as part of the 6500CSMM module under the supervision of Dr. Yuzana Win, submitted to Liverpool Johnmoores University.